Migration trends (1/)

 Read more

-In 2022, 20% of Lithuanian citizens and foreigners emigrated to Ukraine.
-Both the United Kingdom and Belarus accounted for 12% of all emigrants.
-Norway and Germany remained other popular emigration destinations.
+In 2023, 37% of Lithuanian citizens and foreigners emigrated to Ukraine.
+Both the United Kingdom and Norway accounted for 10% of all emigrants.
+Belarus and Germany remained other popular emigration destinations.

 Which countries have the biggest number of Lithuanians?